Places you really need to visit!

 Salzburg has many churches but the cathedral is the most pre-eminent religious structure and the heart of Salzburg itself.
 With its mighty dome and two towers, it dominates the old town, surrounded by three monumental piazzas – Residenzplatz square, Domplatz square and Kapitelplatz square.

 The very first cathedral was built in 767 under Bishop Virgil.
-Following a fire in 1598, the cathedral was given its current form by Prince-Archbishop Wolf Dietrich while under Prince-Archbishop Mark Sittich it was completed in its early Baroque grandeur by Santino Solari.
+Following a fire in 1598, the cathedral was given its current form by Prince-Archbishop Wolf Dietrich.
+During Prince-Archbishop Mark Sittich it was completed in its early Baroque grandeur by Santino Solari.

 You might also be interested in: